kyma-incubator/hack-showcase/addons/azurecommentsanalytics-1.0.0/docs/overview.md

 3. Provision [Azure Broker](https://github.com/kyma-project/addons/tree/master/addons/azure-service-broker-0.0.1).
 4. [Provision](#provisioning) this addon.

-Now you can start using the Azure Comments Analytics.
+The Azure Comments Analytics Scenario is now ready to use.
 Add a new issue or edit one in a given repository or organization.

 ## Provisioning